JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-06-30-bert_classifier_finbert_esg_en_3_0.md

 ## Description

-Pretrained Text Classification model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `finbert-esg` is a English model originally trained by `yiyanghkust`.
+Pretrained Text Classification model for detecting Environment, Social and Governance-related texts, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `finbert-esg` is a English model originally trained by `yiyanghkust`.

+Classes: `None`, `Environmental`, `Social`, `Governance`

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>